Hungry Ghost Month in Malaysia

 3. Avoid starting a new business during this period

-5. Do not step or kick the offerings on the roadside as it will anger the spirits
+5. Do not step or kick the offerings on the roadside; it will anger the spirits.

 6. Do not get married during this month, and I guess you already know why